| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Oftentimes, going on to apply the equilibration scale factors is not worth the effort.
 Roughly speaking, if amax is not close to overflow or underflow and both rowcnd and colcnd are greater than 0.1, it probably isn't worth doing.

-If equilibrate is unsuccessful, it returns a scalar integer
+is unsuccessful, it returns a scalar integer

 instead of a table.
 If this value is positive, it indicates the row